Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \end{tabu}
 \end{table}

-### BayesOpt Workflow
+### BO Workflow

-As it was discussed, the starting point of the BAyesOpt workflow is to randomly sample the initial data pairs $\mathcal{D}$ which is used to build the Gaussian model of the response surface to the input variables.
-In this work, forty samples fom the Latin hyper cube sampling (LHS) method were drawn.
-The LHS is prefred in this work to Monte Carlo since it provides the stratifcation of the CDF of each variable, leading to better coverage of the input variable space.
-The Figure \@ref(fig:lhssampling) show the results of the $\overline{J}(u)$ for each sample from LHS.
-Also, The maximum $\overline{J}(u)$ found from sampling has been shown with blue line.
-Setting the specific seed number (since LHS is in itself is random process), we get the max $NPV$ aciehved here was $35.65 \$MM$.
-Looking at Figure \@ref(fig:lhssampling) it is worth to mention that random sampling like the LHS is not helpful to consistently approach the global optimum point, and there is a need for efficient workflow to find the optimum point while using the a few as possible sampling from real function.
+As it was discussed, the starting point of the BO workflow is to randomly sample the initial data pairs $\mathcal{D}$ which is used to build the Gaussian model of the response surface to the input variables.
+In this work, forty samples from the Latin hyper cube sampling (LHS) method were drawn.
+Note that we draw forty sample of $\mathbf{u}_i$, $i=1:40$ while each $\mathbf{u}_i$ can only take value between 10 to 100.
+The LHS is prefred in this work to Monte Carlo since it provides the stratification of the CDF of each variable, leading to better coverage of the input variable space.
+The Figure \@ref(fig:lhssampling) show the results of the $\mathbf{\overline{J}(u)}$ for each sample from LHS.
+Also, The maximum $\mathbf{\overline{J}(u)}$ found from sampling has been shown with blue line.
+Setting the specific seed number (since LHS is in itself is random process), we get the max $NPV$ achieved here was $35.65 \$MM$.
+Looking at Figure \@ref(fig:lhssampling) it is worth to mention that random sampling like the LHS is not helpful to consistently approach the global optimum point, as it the solution does not improve.
+There is a need for efficient workflow to find the optimum point while using the a few as possible sampling from real function.

 \begin{figure}